 This article was written by Maxwell Kates

 As baseball has often been described as a game of numbers, fans, reporters, and students of the game would most certainly recognize the preceding list of significant digits.
-Through the 2006 season, these were the career accomplishments forever linked to the respective immortals Pete Rose, Hank Aaron, Nolan Ryan, Cy Young, and Ty Cobb.
+These were the career accomplishments forever linked to the respective immortals Pete Rose, Hank Aaron, Nolan Ryan, Cy Young, and Ty Cobb.
 To that list, another number should be added to commemorate a feat of equal important to longevity in base hits, home runs, strikeouts, wins, and batting average.

 On January 7, 1992, that was the percentage by which Tom Seaver was elected to the Baseball Hall of Fame.
 To that time, no player ever received a higher approval rating by the Baseball Writers Association of America.
 Few players were ever more connected as a “franchise” player than Tom Terrific with the New York Mets.
 No member of the team was as intricately associated with their meteoric rise from cellar dwellers to world champions.